 The assumed initial public offering price of our common stock is substantially higher than the net tangible book value per share.
 Therefore, if you purchase common stock in this offering, you will pay a price per share that substantially exceeds the book value of our tangible assets, after subtracting our liabilities, after this offering.
-Based on the assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our net tangible book value per share after giving effect to this offering will have contributed approximately % of the aggregate price paid by all purchasers of our common stock but will own only approximately % of our common stock outstanding after this offering.
+Based on the assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our net tangible book value per share after giving effect to this offering and the assumed initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately % of the aggregate price paid by all purchasers of our common stock but will own only approximately % of our common stock outstanding after this offering.
 To the extent options are exercised, you will incur further dilution.
 See the section of this prospectus titled "Dilution" for more information.